 1. Reading increases brain power

-2. Reading increases the longevity of life
+2. Reading increases longevity of life

 This is another reason reading a book each week helps you live longer.
 The people who reported more than three hours of reading each week were 23 percent less likely to die between 2001 and 2012 than those who read newspapers or magazines.